 The Bigfoot uses Norco's holistic approach to fit and geometry to achieve its snowbound performance.
 The unique combination of longer reach, slacker head tube angle and steep seat tube angle provides a more forward weight distribution within a longer wheelbase.
 This allows more powerful pedaling, increased climbing traction and added grip and control when descending so you can ride with confidence.

-With generous standover clearance and thru axles or extra stiffness and improved handling on some models, The Bigfoot's aluminum frame has evolved with internally routed cables for a clean look and protection form the unforgiving elements.
+With generous standover clearance and thru axles for extra stiffness and improved handling on some models, The Bigfoot's aluminum frame has evolved with internally routed cables for a clean look and protection from the unforgiving elements.

 All Bigfoot models feature hydraulic disc brakes that use DOT fluid to maintain consistent performance over varying temperatures, and dropper posts that work when the temps plummet.
 We also found a cold-weather-optimized Manitou suspension fork!
 Not all riders ride fat bikes in the snow – but those who do will really appreciate these kind of details.